PriyanshuRajor/pizza_sales-analysis/README.md

 It is made with the help of SQL and its functions.

-I used the subqueries, joins, Window Functions, and other functions here.
+I used the Subqueries, Joins, Window Functions, and other functions here.